 Many have been following the Prime time Emmy Award winning series Downton Abbey on PBS.
 This British World War I period drama was filmed on location at Highclere Castle in Hampshire, which represents the fictional Downton Abbey.
 Many outdoor scenes were filmed in the village of Bampton, Oxfordshire.
 (See http://en.wikipedia.org/wiki/Downton_Abbey )

 As you follow the lives of aristocrats and servants in this acclaimed series, keep an eye out for sundials.
 Attached is a photo noticed by NASS member John Foad.
 Want to search for yourself?
 Look for the dial in front of the hospital.
-The full episodes of series #1 are available at PBS.org and the new series #2 is just starting.
+The complete set of the series can be found on Amazon and Shop PBS.

 And while you're at it, look for sundials in Foyle's War, Midsomer Murders, and Father Brown.
-You'll be surprise how many you find.
+You'll be surprise how many sundials you will find.

 [photo courtesy of